romanrodriguez/frontend-nanodegree-website-optimization/README.md

 2. Modified the `changePizzaSizes` function with a new variable randomPizza, and moved the `dx` and `newwidth` variables outside the for loop with it for a more efficient loop.

 3. Declared the `pizzasDiv` variable outside the loop, so the function only makes one DOM call.
-Declared the phase variable in the `updatePositions` function outside the loop to prevent it from being created every time the loop is executed.

-3. Modified the Pizza Generator function `document.addEventListener` to be more efficient by reducing the number of pizzas generated to populate the page to the minimum required.
-Also removed the process of resizing and moved the elem variable outside the for loop to prevent it from being created every time the loop is executed.
+4. Declared the phase variable in the `updatePositions` function outside the loop to prevent it from being created every time the loop is executed.

-5. Added the movingPizzas1tag variable outside the for loop in the `addEventListener` function.
+5. Modified the Pizza Generator function `document.addEventListener` to be more efficient by reducing the number of pizzas generated to populate the page to the minimum required.
+Moved the elem variable outside the for loop to prevent it from being created every time the loop is executed.
+Added the movingPizzas1tag variable outside the for loop in the `addEventListener` function.

 #### Tools used: